connorrunyan1/CSC372/README.md

 message := "stringy literal"   // since this is a string literal, Go knows I mean:
                                // var message string = "stringy literal"
 ```
 A programmer can also create new types.
 This is in contrast to C, where the closest you could get to a new type would have been just declaring a struct.
-Go extends that idea by also allowing functions/methods to be part of a type defintion.
-Here is an example type definition:
+Go extends that idea by letting a function definition specifiy what is called a _reciver_, in other words, the type that a function should operate on.
+Here is an example type definition, and then two different ways to write a function that makes use of it.
 ```
+type Point struct {
+  X, Y float64
+}

+// If you were in C, this sort of function would be your only option.
+// It has to take the point you want as an argument. func sum(p Point) float64 {
+  return p.X + p.Y
+}
+// To invoke the above:
+p := Point{5,6}
+sum(p) // returns 11

+// In Go, you can specifically bind a function to a type, called the reciever.
+//
+func (p Point) sum() float64 {
+  return p.X + p.Y
+}
+// To invoke the above:
+p := Point{5,6}
+p.sum() // returns 11
 ```
 Go also allows a programmer to treat functions as first class objects (or in this case, first class types).
 They work like any other value.
 Here is an example:
 ```